cms-susy-photon-rwth-1b/TreeWriter/README.md

 ## Objects ##
 ### Photons ###
-- official cut-based ID and general purpose MVA are taken from [TWiki](https://twiki.cern.ch/twiki/bin/view/CMS/EgammaIDRecipesRun2)
+- official cut-based ID for Spring16 and Spring15 are stored [TWiki](https://twiki.cern.ch/twiki/bin/view/CMS/EgammaIDRecipesRun2)
 - all photons are used. boolean flags for: loose/medium/tight
-- general purpose MVA value is stored

 ### Jets ###
 - ak4PFJetsCHS